flashnuke/wifi-deauth/README.md

 * The initial iteration over all channels might take a minute or two (depends on how many bands the interface supports)

 ### Optional arguments
-* `--deauth-all-channels` - send de-auth packets on all channels iteratively (some access points switch to a different channel as a protection mechanism, this option enables de-authing on all channels)
+* `--deauth-all-channels` - send de-auth packets on all allowed channels (or all custom channels if `--channels` is set) iteratively, effective against access points that switch to a different channel as a protection mechanism
 * `--ssid <name>` - filter for a specific SSID by a case-insensitive substring (this should shorten the channel-scanning duration), whitespaces should be passed with an escape character (i.e -> `new\ york`)
 * `--bssid <addr>` - filter for a specific BSSID (the access point's MAC address), case in-sensitive
 * `--autostart` - start the de-auth loop automatically, works only when one access point is found